Harley Street: In popular culture

 In Agatha Christie’s The Secret of Chimneys (1925), Lord Caterham ruefully mentions that his doctor advised him to “avoid all worry.
 So easy for a man sitting in his consulting room in Harley Street to say that.”
 Earlier in the book, a surgeon in Harley Street is mentioned among names listed in a phone book.
-Agatha Christie's Death in the Clouds (1935), and And Then There Were None (1938) include characters who are a Harley Street physicians.
+Agatha Christie's Death in the Clouds (1935), The Hollow (1946), and And Then There Were None (1939) include characters who are Harley Street physicians.
 In Agatha Christie's Crooked House (1949), Edith de Haviland visits Harley Street.
+In Agatha Christie's The Big Four (1927), Hastings mentions Harley Street.